Camp Discovery

 About

-Camp Discovery is a free weekend respite camp where campers take part in swimming, fishing, arts and crafts, games, and camp songs with s’mores.
-Campers also have access to a high ropes challenge course that includes a Zip Line and Giant Swing.
-Camp Discovery staff are present throughout the camp weekend, and campers are under constant supervision with each camper paired with a Big Buddy adult volunteer and always having at least two adults in their presence.
+Camp Discovery is a free weekend respite camp where campers take part in swimming, fishing, arts and crafts, games, camp songs with s’mores, and a high ropes challenge course that includes activities such as a Zip Line and Giant Swing.
+This overnight residential program includes traditional camp activities led by certified professionals and trained volunteers, with each camper paired with a Big Buddy adult volunteer and always in the presence of at least two adults.

 • Ages: 13–18 years old

-Campers with food allergies or special dietary needs can bring their own food or additional items to supplement the camp menu, and all food should be stored in a labeled bag or container.
-Guests with strict dietary requirements have access to a refrigerator/freezer and microwave in the dining room, and volunteer staff are available for assistance.
-Parents or guardians are asked to provide transportation for their children, and travel assistance may be available based on need.
-A packing list is included with the camper acceptance packet, and the camp will do its best to provide sleeping bags, pillows, and various toiletries if needed, with arrangements made in advance.
+Campers with food allergies or special dietary needs can bring their own food or items to supplement the camp menu, and guests with strict dietary requirements have access to a refrigerator, freezer, and microwave in the dining room, with all food stored in a labeled bag or container.
+Volunteer staff are available for assistance, a packing list is included with the camper acceptance packet, and the camp will try to provide sleeping bags, pillows, and toiletries if arrangements are made in advance.
+Parents or guardians are asked to provide transportation, and travel assistance may be available based on need.

 Woodland Christian Camp, the host organization for Camp Discovery, was established in 1969 and has a long history of establishing programs that impact youth and assist families in the community.
-Camp Discovery’s ability to meet the need is based on donations from individuals, camper families, corporations, grants, and civic organizations.
-Amanda “Mandy” T. Anderson says that her years at Woodland were “some of the best times of my life,” and Ashley Sutton states that she is “overjoyed to be part of this camp experience” and that Camp Discovery “is going to be a wonderful therapeutic recreation experience for students in the West Georgia area” and that she is “so excited to enjoy the magic of camp again.”
+Camp Discovery’s ability to operate is based on donations from individuals, camper families, corporations, grants, and civic organizations.
+Mandy Anderson has described her years at Woodland as “some of the best times of my life,” and Ashley Sutton has stated that she is “overjoyed to be part of this camp experience” and that Camp Discovery “is going to be a wonderful therapeutic recreation experience for students in the West Georgia area” and that she is “so excited to enjoy the magic of camp again.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.